 - amitriptyline (Elavil)

 - andimipramine (Tofranil)

 As mentioned, antidepressants can worsen one of the most common dementia symptoms: confusion.
 This confusion is caused by sedating your cognitive neurotransmitters.
 However, with dementia symptoms, sedating and balancing out your neurotransmitters which are already weakened can lead to worsening these symptoms even further.
 This can be harmful to the user if they are experiencing dementia or have the probability of inheriting dementia.

 Antidepressants that do not use anticholinergic effects can be quite helpful for those who are experiencing dementia symptoms and are a much safer alternative to the drugs listed above.
 These drugs include citalopram (Celexa), fluoxetine (Prozac),paroxetine (Paxil), sertraline (Zoloft), and trazodone (Desyrel).
 The difference between the previous drugs mentioned and these medications are the neurotransmitters they affect.
 With these safer alternatives, those who are experiencing dementia-symptoms will not see a decline in cognitive function in relation to these medications in a majority of cases but will see a positive impact on their mood and irritability.

-Antipsychotics are often used to treat behavioral conditions such as hallucinations, bipolar disorder, and schizophrenia – to name a few.
+Antipsychotics treat behavioral conditions such as hallucinations, bipolar disorder, and schizophrenia, to name a few.
 These medications work by blocking a specific type of dopamine receptor in the brain, specifically the D2 receptor.
 This stops the release of dopamine into the brain for further use.
 These drugs can have serious impacts on someone who is already experiencing dementia-like symptoms and should be taken with extreme caution.

 - haloperidol (Haldol)